 Five Golden Flowers (1959)

-It’s a musical movie Chinese 1959 directed by Wang Jiayi and produced by Changchun movie Studio.
+it’s a musical movie Chinese 1959 directed by Wang Jiayi and produced by Changchun Movie Studio.
 The screenplay of the movie was written by Zhao Jikang and Wang Gongpu.
-Set in the city of Dali in Yunnan province, the movie deals with a young man of the Bai ethnic group, Ah Peng, who is searching for his beloved woman Jin Hua (Golden Flower).
-Made during the Great Leap Forward, the movie commemorates socialist housing as well as agricultural collectivization.
-The soundtrack of the movie “By the Butterfly Spring”, composed by artist Lei Zhenbang, has been one of the best-known popular tracks in China.
+Set in the city of Dali in Yunnan province, the movie deals with a young man of the Bai ethnic group, ah Peng, who is searching for his beloved woman Jin Hua (Golden Flower).
+Made during the Great Leap Forward, the movie commemorates socialist housing as well as agricultural collectivization. the soundtrack of the movie “By the Butterfly Spring”, composed by artist Lei Zhenbang, is one of the best-known popular tracks in China.

-The movie was produced and released in 1959, and has been exported to 46 countries since its release.
-During the Cultural Revolution, he was outlawed and shot by Jiang Qing for advertising romance.
-In 1978, the movie was re-released.
-At the Second Asian-African movie Festival in Cairo in 1960, the movie won the Best Director award.
-In 2000 at the Changchun movie Festival, the movie won entered the Top 10 Chinese movies of the Century.
-It differs from many other movies in that it lacks the representation of suffering caused by historical problems and the representation of the Communist Party as a rescuer of the peasants.
+The film was produced and released in 1959 and has since been distributed to 46 countries worldwide.
+During the Cultural Revolution, it was banned and its promoter was executed by Jiang Qing for promoting romantic themes.
+The film was re-released in 1978.
+At the Second Asian-African Film Festival in Cairo in 1960, it received the Best Director award.
+In 2000, it was recognized at the Changchun Film Festival as one of the Top 10 Chinese Films of the Century.
+Unlike many other films, it does not depict the suffering caused by historical issues or portray the Communist Party as a savior of the peasants.

 The story focuses on the Bai minority individuals during the Great Leap Forward and engages with fascinating scenes.
 During the Cultural Revolution, the movie was banned due to its “charming vitality”, and it was also identified as “an anti-socialist harmful weed” with pietist feudalism and romanticism.